gulshanchouhan2709/ace-the-interview/array-slice-and-splice.md

 ```

-**Splice:** This method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
+**Splice:** This method is used to  removing or replacing existing elements and/or adding new elements in place.

 ```js